Your Data and Salesforce Marketing Cloud

 What is Marketing Cloud?

 Salesforce Marketing Cloud (SFMC, or simply Marketing Cloud) is a marketing automation platform developed by Salesforce.
-In 2020, it ranks as one of the leading marketing automation platforms.
+It ranks as one of the leading marketing automation platforms.

 Who is this eBook for?